-The Group recognises a loss allowance for ECLs on the financial assets measured at amortised cost (including pledged bank deposits, cash and cash equivalents and trade and other receivables).
+The Group recognises a loss allowance for expected credit losses ("ECLs") on the financial assets measured at amortised cost (including pledged bank deposits, cash and cash equivalents and trade and other receivables).

 Financial assets measured at fair value, including units in equity securities measured at FVPL and equity securities designated at FVOCI (non-recycling), are not subject to the ECL assessment.